Enable Wake-on-Lan (WoL)

 ip command

-This shows or manipulate routing, devices, policy routing and tunnels.
+This shows or manipulates routing, devices, policy routing and tunnels.

 ip link show